-INSIDE: Use plastic nursery flower pots to create DIY flower front door decor.
+INSIDE: How to upcycle plastic nursery flower pots into bright, colorful DIY flower front door decor.
+Spring summer flower door hanger.

 If you were to come up my driveway, tucked in next to the garbage can, you would see two large stacks of those black plastic nursery flower pots.
 I practically had to wrap caution tape around these stacks to keep my husband from tossing them.